Bill Chisholm (businessman)

 William F. Chisholm Jr. is an American businessman.
-He is the managing partner and chief investment officer for STG Partners, LLC, a private equity firm.

-In 2025, Chisholm purchased the National Basketball Association (NBA)'s Boston Celtics for a record $6.1 billion.
+He is the managing partner and chief investment officer for STG Partners, LLC, a private equity firm, and has been the owner of the National Basketball Association (NBA)'s Boston Celtics since 2025.
+He purchased the Celtics for a record $6.1 billion.

 Early life

 Chisholm grew up in Georgetown, Massachusetts.
 His father, William F. Chisholm Sr. (1929–2017), played a role in establishing the Georgetown High School soccer program, and his mother, Judy Chisholm, worked as an administrative assistant at Brooks School.
 Chisholm and his siblings attended Brooks School, where he played basketball, lacrosse, and soccer, and led the soccer team to its first ever Class A New England Prep championship.
 In his senior year, he won The Boston Globe's All-Scholastic award for soccer.
 He graduated from Brooks in 1987.

 He went to Dartmouth College, where he played for the soccer team and was a member of Alpha Chi Alpha.
 He graduated from Dartmouth in 1991.
 He later received a Master of Business Administration (MBA) from the Wharton School at the University of Pennsylvania in 1996.
 He grew up a fan of the Boston Celtics and is reported to have an "encyclopedic knowledge" of the team.